mobitroll/kahoot-quill/README.md

 - Integrate Travis CI into pull requests (as in base repo)
 - Develop strategy for merging in upstream changes
 - Run tests automatically in release script
+- Accept default commit message in release script so user doesn't have to quit vim

 ## License